Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In five games over the last 10 matchups when favored by sportsbooks, the Twins have a record of 3-2.
+- In 10 games over the last 10 matchups when favored by bookmakers, the Twins have a record of 5-5.

-- When it comes to hitting the over, the Twins and their opponents are 5-5-0 in their last 10 games with a total.

 Read More About This Game